-Her passion for teaching will never stop.
+Her passion for teaching never stopped.
 She began teaching in 2006.
 From 2009 until 2020, she still teaches the students.
 Her love for children made her eager to teach with joy and happiness.
 She was passionate about traveling.
 She started to travel with her friends in 2012 until now.
 She began to climb a mountain with her friends when she was in university.
 She really liked to learn something new.
 She wrote her experience of achieving her dreams, motivational quotes, and Islamic studies in her own blog that she made in 2012.
 She joined many Islamic studies conducted by scholars to increase her faith in Islam.
 Then, she would share her experiences and knowledge about Islam to the children.
-In 2020, she accepted to become an elementary school in the same institution.
-Not only that, she liked to design her own clothes.
-From here, she got an idea to open her business.
-Right now, she is also passionate about building a business.
+In 2020, she was accepted to become an elementary school in the same institution.